Orange-OpenSource/documentare-simdoc/doc/text/NCD_theory.md

 Knowlegde on markup definition allows to build a document presentation and indexation.
 But, without this knowledge, trying to build queries for detecting what document is containing a complete text string will be difficult.

-The exercise consiste here by comparing a string "au bras de ton époux heureux" coded as it in a file named "4.txt" with a set of XML files containing "X0000006.xml".
+The exercise consists here by comparing a string "au bras de ton époux heureux" coded as it in a file named "4.txt" with a set of XML files containing "X0000006.xml".
 Here is the sorted list of increasing distances :

  ![textQUERY](../images/textQUERY.png)